Growl1234/RTDProject/source/index.rst

 This is Growl1234 from Nankai University.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here are a few things I want to share with you if you're interested in quantum chemistry and computational chemistry.
+Though you may not feel them useful, I find joy in doing it. 😋

 ----